MarcoTerzulli/Simple_Gym_Exercise_Sheet_Converter-XLSX_to_TXT/README.md

 ## Script Purposes and Limitations

-The script is not intended to work on different sheets formats than the one provided.
+**The script is not intended to work on different sheets formats than the one provided.** <br>
 You can edit the training days names and increase or reduce their number.
 However, **you cannot remove or add columns or rename them**.

 I wrote this script in my free time because it's really useful for me, and I decided to share it hoping it could be useful to someone.

-The script is shared as a sample with some simple customisations available.
+The script is **shared as a sample** with some simple customisations available.

 <p align="right">(<a href="#top">back to top</a>)</p>